 Before the advent of single sided mattresses, the conventional mattresses were manufactured with two upholstered sides.
 The two sides allowed you to flip the mattress over and slumber on either side.
 Consumers flipped them over periodically to ensure even wear and improve the overall lifespan and comfort.
-This was the norm for many years, however, as time passes on, these types are becoming quite rare.
-Some people welcome new innovations, whilst others still go to great lengths to seek out the traditional flippable type.
+This was the norm for many years; however, as time passes on, these types are becoming quite rare.
+Some people welcome innovations, while others still go to great lengths to seek out the traditional flippable kind.
 In the below text we discuss some of the characteristics of the two designs.

 The Introduction Of One Sided Mattresses